 The Superintendent may excuse a student over fourteen (14) years of age from attendance at school for a future limited period for the purpose of performing essential work directly or exclusively for his/her parents or guardians.
 Such excuse should not exceed five (5) days and may at the discretion of the Superintendent be renewed for five (5) additional days.
 At no time, however, shall such excuse cause a student to be absent from school for a period of more than ten (10) consecutive days.

 At the discretion of the Superintendent or his/her designee, a student may be excused for a longer period of time than ten (10) days if a child's parent or guardian has recently died or become totally or partially incapacitated and there is no older brother or sister living in the home who is out of school.
 (The Superintendent may request a certificate of a physician attesting to the physical condition of the parent or guardian.)

-for students arriving late or leaving early must be tracked and recorded to the nearest full hour.
+Attendance shall be taken at the commencement of the school day in buildings with non-period-based schedules.
+Attendance for students arriving late or leaving early must be tracked and recorded to the nearest full hour.